kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(b\) No carrier or agent shall file an electronic tariff unless, prior to filing, it has submitted to the Department's Office of International Aviation, Pricing and Multilateral Affairs Division, and received approval of, an application containing the following commitments:

 \(1\) The filer shall file tariffs electronically only in such format as shall be agreed to by the filer and the Department.
 (The filer shall include with its application a proposed format of tariff.
-The filer shall also submit to the Department all information necessary for the Department to determine that the proposed format will accommodate the data elements set forth in §221.202.)
+The filer shall also submit to the Department all information necessary for the Department to determine that the proposed format will accommodate the data elements set forth in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.202   The filing of tariffs and amendments to tariffs.|§221.202]].)

 \(2\) The filer shall provide, maintain and install in the Public Reference Room at the Department (as may be required from time to time) one or more CRT devices and printers connected to its on-line tariff database.
 The filer shall be responsible for the transportation, installation, and maintenance of this equipment and shall agree to indemnify and hold harmless the Department and the U.S. Government from any claims or liabilities resulting from defects in the equipment, its installation or maintenance.